BMW 5 Series: Fifth generation (E60/E61; 2003)

 The E60 generation introduced various electronic features to the 5 Series, including iDrive, head-up display, active cruise control, active steering and voice control.
 The E60 also was the first 5 Series available with a turbocharged petrol engine, a 6-speed automatic transmission and regenerative braking.
-New safety features for the E60 included adaptive headlights, night vision, active headrests, Lane Departure Warning and high intensity emergency brake lights.
+New safety features for the E60 included adaptive headlights, night vision, active headrests, Lane Departure Warning, and high intensity emergency brake lights.
+Unlike the three previous generations of 5 Series and the F10 successor, the E60/E61 centre console is not angled towards the driver.

 The E60/E61 M5 was released in 2005 and was powered by the S85 V10 engine.
 It was sold in the sedan and wagon body styles, with most cars using a 7-speed automated manual transmission ("SMG III").
 However, in the North American Markets, there was the option to buy the BMW M5 in a manual version.

-Sixth generation (F10/F11/F07/F18; 2010–2017)
+Sixth generation (F10/F11/F07/F18; 2010)

 The BMW F10/F11/F07/F18 is the sixth generation of the BMW 5 Series, which was manufactured for model years 2010–2017.
 The body styles of the range are: